tombruijn/chef-ruby-install/README.md

   - `group` - String - Optional - Group for which to install the Ruby version.
   - `reinstall` - Boolean - Optional - Default: `false`
     Set to `true` to reinstall the ruby.
+  - `md5` - String - Optional
+     MD5 checksum of the Ruby archive.
+  - `sha1` - String - Optional
+    SHA1 checksum of the Ruby archive.
+  - `sha256` - String - Optional
+    SHA256 checksum of the Ruby archive.
+  - `sha512` - String - Optional
+    SHA512 checksum of the Ruby archive.
   - `gems` - Array - Optional - Default: `[]`
     Each array element is a Hash with the following attributes:
     - `name` - Required - Name of the gem to install.